Fota Island Golf Club Cork Ireland

 The Premier Golf Resort in Ireland

-Fota Island Golf Club is just a few minutes drive from Cork City's international airport and passenger ferry terminal.
+Fota Island Golf Club in Cork is just a few minutes drive from the city's international airport and passenger ferry terminal.
 Located in the heart of a stunning 780 acre estate which is included in "The Inventory of Outstanding Landscapes in Ireland".
 The splendid woodlands are woven into three challenging championship courses which are very much in the traditional mode, featuring strategically placed bunkers and undulating putting surfaces.

 The resort is proud host of the 2014 Irish Open and also home to one of the most recognisable golf hotels in Cork which should provide golfers with the ideal après golf facilities to relax and unwind after a challenging round on one of our three championship golf courses.

 When visiting Fota Island Golf Resort Cork, choose from our three championship golf courses - Deerpark, Belvelly or Barryscourt.
-Each of these great golf courses are guaranteed to challenge both the short and long games of golfers of all abilities.
+Each of these great golf courses at this Cork golf club are guaranteed to challenge both the short and long games of golfers of all abilities.
 Between rounds golfers can also avail of our well equipped Golf Academy which allows golfers to hone their skills.

 We suggest booking your round of golf or your golf lesson with one of our professionals in advance, whether you are visiting for the day, availing of one of our great Cork golf breaks or as a resident of the Resort, to make sure that you get the pleasure to enjoy our golf facilities.
-Please call the Reservations team at our Cork Golf Club on +353 21 488 3700 or send an e-mail to firstname.lastname@example.org.
+Please call the Reservations team at our Cork golf club on +353 21 488 3700 or contact us by e-mail at email@example.com.

 It would appear that golf was first played at Fota Island as far back as the 1800's.
 In 1993, a new course was developed at Fota Island, designed by Irish Ryder Cup star Christy O'Connor Jr. and twice English Amateur Champion Peter McEvoy.
 While essentially a resort course, we have hosted a number of tournaments, including the Irish Club Professional Championship, the Irish PGA Championship and no fewer than three Irish Amateur Opens.